Update: two juveniles charged with damage to Pepperell property

 Approximately $300 in snacks and drinks were recovered as a result of the investigation.
 Due to being juveniles the two will not be identified by law enforcement.
 The pair have been released to their parents and are awaiting prosecution in Floyd County Juvenile Court.

 Damage included a roll up metal door and the glass doors of four Coca Cola coolers.
-The suspects have each been charged with second degree burglary, second degree criminal damage to property, theft by taking and criminal trespass.
+The boys have each been charged with second-degree burglary, second-degree criminal damage to property, theft by taking and criminal trespass.

-"This was combined effort," Floyd County Schools Board Chair Tony Daniel said Wednesday evening.
-"The community came together."
+“This was a combined effort,” Floyd BOE Chair Tony Daniel said Wednesday evening.
+“The community came together.”

 Earlier in the day Superintendent Jeff Wilson said the system did not have any firm details on who the Floyd police had, just that an arrest had been made in connection with the vandalism.